How We Fight Hunger

 In 2015, Foodlink joined a consortium of local markets who received grant funding to promote the use of SNAP benefits at farmers markets.
 Read more about the group’s efforts on their website.
 Participating members include: Foodlink’s Curbside Markets, Brighton Farmers Market, City of Rochester Public Market, Westside Farmers Market and South Wedge Farmers Market.

 Foodlink also works with individuals through the Work Experience Program (WEP) every day in our food bank.
 The rerouting of the RTA bus line to include multiple stops at Foodlink’s Mt.
 Read location has been instrumental in ensuring that Foodlink is an accessible partner in workforce development.
-Our WEP placement helps impart skills such as communication, timeliness, sense of urgency, and food industry standards.
-WEP participants are an important part of our day-to-day food banking and help us move over 6 million pounds of donated food each year.

 We believe in helping not just the people we serve but the environment as well.
 Through several green initiatives, Foodlink is committed to reducing our carbon footprint and raising awareness for self-sustainability.